girwarkishor/terraform-deep-dive/README.md

 - AWS CLI configration for terraform AWS provider

 ## Understanding AWS services
+**These AWS services below will be create using terraform.
+So we need to understand on how to handle the services in different scenarios manually and then autmate the process.**
-- EC2
+- AWS EC2
-- VPC (IGW, RouteTable, Subnet, SecurityGroup etc.,)
+- AWS VPC (IGW, RouteTable, Subnet, SecurityGroup etc.,)
-- S3
+- AWS S3 Bucket
-- Key
+- Key Management
 - IAM
 - EBS
 - AMI
 - ELB
 - ASG
+- AWS Block Storage

+## Understanding Azure services
+**These Azure services below will be create using terraform.
+So we need to understand on how to handle the services in different scenarios manually and then autmate the process.**
+- Azure Virtual Machines
+- VirtaulNetwork
+- Azure Disk
+- Azure Files
+- Azure Containers Instances
+- Azure Container Registry
+- Aure Kubernetes
+- Azure Database for MySQL
+- Azure LoadBalancer

 ## Terraform basic commands and HCL syntax
 - terraform commands